Correlation decay and Markovianity in open systems: Model and main results

 where the $P_j$ are spectral projections, the $e_j\in\mathbb R$ are the Bohr energies of the system (differences of eigenvalues of $H_\s$) and $a_j\in\mathbb C$, ${\rm Im}a_j\ge 0$ are the complex energy corrections (resonances) induced by the interaction with the reservoir.
-The Markovian dynamics exhibits exponential time decay $\sim e^{- \lambda^2\gamma t}$ in all directions $P_j$ but one, which represents the projection onto the system equilibrium state at temperature $\beta$ (and for which $e_j=a_j=0$).
-The decay (approach to equilibrium) is exponential and very slow for small coupling $\lambda$.
-On the other hand, the polynomial decay of the correlation term, $t^{-3}$, happens at a rate which is independent of $\lambda$, meaning that the constant in \eqref{1.23} does not depend on $\lambda$.
+The Markovian dynamics \eqref{2.40} exhibits exponential time decay $\sim e^{- \lambda^2\gamma t}$ in all directions $P_j$ but one, which represents the projection onto the system equilibrium state at temperature $\beta$ (and for which $e_j=a_j=0$).
+The decay (approach to equilibrium) is exponential at a rate $\propto \lambda^2$, which is very slow for small coupling $\lambda$.
+In contrast, the polynomial decay of the correlation term, $t^{-3}$, happens at a rate which is independent of $\lambda$, meaning that the constant in \eqref{1.23} does not depend on $\lambda$.
 (Indeed, that constant encodes the fact that the reservoir dynamics alone is dispersive away from the projection onto the reservoir equilibrium state.)
 It follows that for small coupling, the correlation term $\chi$ can be dominant for small times, but as time increases, the Markovian term becomes dominant.
-Then a long time later ($\lambda$ small), the exponentially decaying functions lie below the power decay function, and the correlation term is leading once again, even though by that time, both those terms are smaller than the remainder $\mathbf O(|\lambda|^4)$. \end{itemize}
+Then a long time later ($\lambda$ small), the exponentially decaying functions lie below the power decay function, and the correlation term is leading once again, even though by that time, both those terms are smaller than the remainder $ O(|\lambda|^4)$.

+If the interacting $\s\r$ complex is left to its own devices (no external influence) for sufficiently long, then according to \eqref{1.20}, and since $\e^{t \mathcal L(\lambda)}\rho_\s$ converges to $\rho_{\s,\beta}\propto e^{-\beta H_\s}$, the $\s\r$ state is approximately equal to the time-independent (uncoupled equilibrium) state $\rho_{\s,\beta}\otimes\omega_{\r,\beta}$.
+One may see this as an {\em a posteriori} justification for considering product initial states in certain circumstances. \end{itemize}

 Further remarks.

 \begin{itemize} \item[(a)] The power of the decay in \eqref{1.23} depends on the smoothness of the form factor $g$, \eqref{n2}, which in turn determines the decay speed of the reservoir correlation function \cite{Markov1, Markov2}.
 We get higher powers $\sim t^{-n}$ assuming that $g$ is $(n+1)$ times differentiable and that the test functions in $L^2_{\rm obs}$ are $n$ times differentiable.
 Under a certain analyticity condition on $g$ (see \cite{MAOP}) and on the test functions in $L^2_{\rm obs}$, one can show that the time decay in \eqref{1.23} is exponential, with a $\lambda$-independent decay rate.